 So, how do we determine which edges should be sharp and which should be soft?
-First, we must be able to tell the difference between a cast and a form shadow.
+Well, we have different kinds of edges.
+First, we have edges that happen when one object bumps up against another.

-What are cast and form shadows?
-To put it simply, a cast shadow occurs when there's something that's directly blocking the light from shining on an object.
-A cast shadow creates edges by the value of one object bumping up against another object.
+To put it simply, a cast shadow occurs when there's something that's directly blocking the light from shining on another object, casting its silhouette onto it.